• Skip to main content

 How Long Does Frozen Risotto Last?

 It is safe to store risotto in the freeze for up to 30 days.
-Be sure it is stored as directed above and has been labeled. t will be a bit grainy and the rice will lately harden again.
+Be sure it is stored as directed above and has been labeled. t will be a bit grainy and the rice will soon harden again.

 How to Defrost Frozen Risotto